turingschool/curriculum/tutorials/index.markdown

 * Consolidated "ActiveSupport::Concern" into "Pulling out modules to share code"
 * Consolidated "Business Logic" section into "Models"
 * Merged "Managing sessions" and "Imitating conversations" into "Sessions and Conversations"
+* Renamed "Changing over to jQuery" to "Using jQuery"
+* Rename "Rails built-in JavaScript helpers" to "Rails + JavaScript"